MaxLKP/sensor_readout/bmp280/README.txt

-Trying to write readout scripts for sensors in python.
-At the moment, includes reading BMP280 temp./press. sensor.
+Python readout for BMP280 sensor.